-Nick has developed patent strategies for such marketed products as Fuzeon®, Kynamro®, Fabrazyme®, Syvek®, and Talymed® and for such biologics drug candidates as Celgene and Celularity's cellular therapeutics and Celldex Therapeutics' ErbB3 and KIT antibody clinical candidates.
+Nick has developed patent strategies for such marketed products as Fuzeon®, Kynamro®, Fabrazyme®, Syvek®, and Talymed® and for clinical and pre-clinical candidates of such companies as BioMarin Pharmaceutical, BMS/Celgene, Celldex Therapeutics, Coya Therapeutics, and Turnstone Biologics.
 He also has developed patent strategies for such diagnostic products as Phenosense™, GeneSeq™, Replication Capacity™, and the companion diagnostic, Trofile™.

 Nick holds a Ph.D. in genetics from the University of California, Berkeley (1990).
 Following a postdoctoral fellowship at Columbia University, he joined the legal intern program at his previous firm, during which time he also attended the evening program of Fordham University School of Law.

 - Fordham University (J.D.
 1997); Columbia University (Postdoctoral Fellow, 1990-1992); University of California, Berkeley (Ph.D. in Genetics 1990); University of Dallas (B.S. in Biology cum laude 1984)